-The 2019 Tokyo Tri Service Dental Symposium is a three day continuing education meeting hosted by the US Army Dental Health Activity – Japan.
+The 2019 Tokyo Tri Service Dental Symposium is a 2.5 day continuing education meeting hosted by the US Army Dental Health Activity – Japan.
 Fifteen ADA CERP continuing education credits can be earned through attendance.
 Military members from the Army, Air Force, Navy, JGSDF, as well as civilian dental professionals are all welcome to attend.

 Attire: Class B or the equivalent for attendees.
 Service dress or the equivalent for presenters.
 Business casual for civilians.